Policies and Procedures

 Passcards & Rosters -

 The Coaches/Managers section of the website contains complete information on the requirements for passcards and rosters.
+Instructions on the new electronic system are also posted on the front of the website.

 Multiple Rostering - By-Law I 4b